Cam Burke

 Cam Burke (born April 30, 1987) is a Canadian amateur golfer.

+Early life and amateur career

 Burke was born in Kitchener, Ontario.
 He attended Eastern Michigan University.
 He won the 2008 and 2009 Canadian Amateur Championship.

+Professional career

 Burke played on the Web.com Tour in 2014 after earning his tour card through qualifying school but had little success and failed to retain his card.